Swapstergit88/Statistics-Using-Excel/README.md

 A logarithmic scale compresses large ranges of data into a more manageable format.

 ### Business Use:
-- Useful for visualizing data that spans several orders of magnitude (e.g., financial data).
+- Useful for visualizing data that spans several orders of magnitude (e.g., financial data, chemistry, biology or astronomy).
 - Enhances interpretation of exponential growth trends, such as sales over time.

 ## 9. Trendline